bpbwaite/redeemcore/README.md

 + 'List': These are events that can be run when someone donates to you in the form of a tip, bits, subscription, new follow, or points.
 They are defined by [action fields](#action-fields).
 + 'Initialization': Actions that run only once when the program starts.
-+ 'Periodic': Not yet implemented
++ 'Periodic': Actions run on their own repeatedly.

 The ```actions.json``` file is a list of actions stored in a JSON object.
 Some things to note: